OPLSS/videography/README.md

 operator will need to restart recording after it stops.
 Rather than wait for this to occur, choose a time after 28 minutes when the speaker pauses to manually stop and restart the recording.

+#### Camera framing and motion best practices

+The videographer should operate the camera in a way that maximizes both the speaker and the active content in the frame, while also minimizing camera motion.
+This as an art, as speakers vary in their lateral movement.
+Speakers who move frequently and unpredictably present the greatest challenge, sometimes requiring rapid panning.
+To the greatest extent possible, pan and zoom strategically and anticipate the speaker's lateral moves.

+When the speaker is writing on the boards, the operator should include the speaker and the active board content in the frame at all times.
+The zoom level depends on two primary factors:

+  1. How size of the speaker's writing
+  2. How much horizontal space the speaker is using for active content

+Experienced lecturers use half of a board at a time and minimize lateral motion, but styles vary.

+When the speaker is projecting, attempt to establish a frame including the screen and at least the speaker's head.
+Speakers who move laterally require the most panning and zooming.

 #### Common problems and solutions